 1. Smallholder farmers use blockchain for quality control

 Despite producing much of the world’s food, smallholder farmers tend to be food insecure themselves — growing and earning just enough income to make it to the next harvest.
 Decapolis is a blockchain-powered solution that tracks the quality of the food produce as it passes through the entire supply chain.
 From the farm to the marketplace, this quality control benefits both the smallholder farmer and the end consumers at markets.

 Smallholder farmers use the Decapolis platform to register quality assessments such as lab test results, during each step of its production.
 Because the blockchain is tamper-proof, smallholders can refer to these records to certify their products’ compliance with local and international food safety standards.
 On the Decapolis platform, Retailers can verify this product quality, can trace the food produce through the supply chain, and can ultimately be assured that they are purchasing certified premium crops.

 This is a step in creating access for smallholder farmers to large food market places, as they compete with large scale industrial food suppliers.
 Blockchain is a significant differentiator here, enabling a stronger buyer trust and the opportunity for smallholder farmers to access bigger markets, generate better incomes, and support local food systems.

 A consistent issue that the EMPACT project faces is that young people in Kibera are “unbanked” — that is, they don’t have bank accounts to receive payments.
 It is estimated that up to 75 percent of Sub-Saharan Africans are financially excluded and don’t have access to formal financial institutions, credit, or even basic savings accounts.
-Cash transfer platforms are an alternative, but they incur high costs per transaction that can make receiving payments for microwork prohibitively expensive.
+Cash transfer platforms are an alternative, but they incur high costs per transaction that can make receiving payments for microwork prohibitively expensive and time-consuming.